 La Cruz de Bellavista is a white cross perched on the hill overlooking Baños.
 The Mirador (Viewpoint) gives a magnificent panoramic view of the mountain ranges and the town.
 The hike up the dirt road could be tricky hence its advisable to get there before dark.

 The trail begins at the end of the Maldonado Street.

 Swing Jumping in Baños is a popular activity, for USD 20 you get to perform 80 meters of pure adrenaline above the majestic Pastaza River from the San Francisco bridge.
 There is no need for an advance booking, you can simply get there and the operator will assist you.

 San Franciso bridge is located right across the Terminal Terrestre (Bus Terminal).

 The most popular building in town is the Basilica.
 Located in the central plaza of the city, people come to the Baños Ecuador Basilica to see a beautiful collection of murals inside the church.This semi-gothic church is an important place of pilgrimage for local Catholics, who come to worship Our Lady of the Holy Water.

 The basilica is located right in front of the town’s main square.

 Taste the melcocha:

-Melacocha is a sweet taffy made from sugar cane.
-In most shops in Baños, you can watch the melcocha artisans wrap the taffy around a wooden peg on a door frame, and repeatedly beat and stretch it into perfection.
+Melacocha is a sweet toffee made from sugar cane.
+In most shops in Baños, you can see the melcocha artisans wrap the toffee around a wooden peg on a door frame, and beat and stretch it into perfection.
 Try it fresh off the peg, but beware, some melcochas are very tough and are not for the weak-toothed.